 c.
 The degree to which a system or environment supports navigation and retrieval.

-When Peter Moreville first coined the word “Findability”, he seemed to really understand the importance of making things easy to find, quickly accessible, easily identifiable… Findable.
+When Peter Moreville first coined the word “Findability”, he focused on the importance of making things within a website easy to find, quickly accessible, and easily identifiable.

 Smack Dab in the Clutter of the World Wide Web

 Because of the continuous shape-shifting nature of the Web, it can be difficult to approach issues like the “Findability” of a specific website in a timeless way.
-At the same time, it is becoming more important to make your site findable as the web continues to grow.
-If people can’t find your site, they cannot connect with the value you add to the web.
+At the same time, it is becoming more important to make your site findable as the more and more sites clutter the web, all fighting to appear on that first page of search results.
+It doesn’t matter how great your solutions and offering are; if people can’t find the site, they cannot connect with the value you might provide.
 How can we make our sites quickly and easily findable through Search Engines and other websites?

 1. Evaluate Your Purpose and Value

-The first step for making a website more findable is to evaluate its purpose and identify what value it brings to the web.
+The first step for making a website more findable is to evaluate its purpose and identify what value it brings to end users.